microsoft/dicom-server/docs/Resources/health-check-api.md

 # Health Check API

-Health check API allows user to check the health of the DICOM-Server and all the underlying services.
+The Health Check API allows user to check the health of the Medical Imaging Server for Azure and all the underlying services.

 ## API Design

-The health check API exposes a GET endpoint and responds with JSON content.
+The Health Check API exposes a GET endpoint and responds with JSON content.

 Verb | Route              | Returns
 :--- | :----------------- | :----------